 What Gifts Pay For

-Gifts and grants make it possible to:
+Financial contributions make it possible to:

-- Provide and expand our extensive free on-line Library of articles, videos, podcasts, and webinars that is visited by over 30,000 people a month.
+- Provide and expand our extensive free on-line Library of articles, videos, podcasts, and webinars that is visited by over 60,000 people a month.

 - Publish affordable publications that give in-depth descriptions of how to use the

-- Consult with organizations serving children and teens who live and/or work on the streets in India, Nepal, Tanzania, and Zimbabwe.
+- Consult with organizations serving children and teens who live and/or work on the streets in India, Nepal, Tanzania, Pakistan, and Zimbabwe.